nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. AutoM8 shows a list of spare parts.
 3. User requests to edit a spare part on the list.
 4. User inputs the updated information.
-5. AutoM8 updates the the spare part details.
+5. AutoM8 updates the spare part details.

    Use case ends.